abdelrahman719/abdelrahman719/README.md

-<h1 align="center">Hi 👋 , I'm Abdelrahman Samir </h1>
+<h1 align="center">Hi 👋 , Abdelrahman Samir </h1>
 <h2  align="center"> Front-end Developer  </h2>
-<h4  align="center" > +2 years of experience as a freelancer and seeking to be a part of a talented developers team and gain more deep experience </h4>
+<h4  align="left" > +2 years of experience as a freelancer and seeking to be a part of a talented developers team and gain more deep experience </h4>
-<h4  align="center" >Able to think outside the box and come up with creative solutions and passionate to face challenges daily and learn new tricks and tools. </h4>
+<h4  align="left" >Able to think outside the box and come up with creative solutions and passionate to face challenges daily and learn new tricks and tools. </h4>
-<p  align="center" >- Bachelor of Science , Alexandria University </p>
+<p  align="left" >Bachelor of Science , Alexandria University </p>
 <p align="center"> <img src="https://github.com/abdelrahman719/abdelrahman719/blob/main/teagif.gif" /> </p>